How do I start a virtual assistant business in 2022?

 Are you considering starting a VA business and selling your time, services and expertise while working from the comfort of your own home?
-In 2017, that’s more than possible and can easily become profitable
+In 2022, that’s more than possible and can easily become profitable.

 Yolanda Crowley, was an executive assistant for 16 years before starting her own Virtual Assistant Business and I am beyond thrilled to have her share her expertise in this industry in this guest post.

-Without further ado, here is what you should know before you start a VA business:
+Without further ado, here is what you should know before you start a VA business.
+Please note this post contains affiliate links and I earn a commission from any purchases made, at no extra cost to you.

 Don’t Make These 4 Mistakes In Your Virtual Assistant Business & What To Do Instead